Hartford Manor

 Hartford Manor is a former country house in the village of Hartford, Cheshire, England.
 Its age is uncertain; it was said to have been re-fronted in about 1820 for John Marshall, but the core of the building is earlier.
 It has since been altered and extended.
 During the 20th century the building was used an office.
 It one time it was used by North West Gas; as of 2011 it is the office of Holidaybreak.
 The house is constructed in yellow ashlar stone, and it has a hipped slated roof.
 Its front is symmetrical with two storeys and five bays.
 The central bay is slightly bowed, and contains a portico with two Doric columns and a flat entablature.
 It is recorded in the National Heritage List for England as a designated Grade II listed building.
-It is now used for office accommodation.
+It was now used for office accommodation. before being sold for use as a school for members of the Plymouth Brethren Christian Church.

 The Marshall family

 The Marshall family made substantial alterations and additions to Hartford Manor in the late 18th and early 19th Centuries.
 At this time it was called Hartford Green Bank Manor.
 Thomas Marshall (1735–1797) bought the Estate in 1774.
 He was a very prosperous salt merchant from Northwich who had amassed a considerable fortune.
 Soon after they added a new wing to the house so that they could entertain.
 He also owned Estates in Rudheath, Witton and Leftwich.
 After he died in 1797 his son John Marshall (1765–1833) inherited the house.
 With his brother Thomas he continued to develop their business until it became the leading salt trading company in Cheshire.

 John Marshall was born in 1765 and was educated at Whitton Grammar School.
 He and his brother Thomas developed a love of learning and stocked their library shelves with books on literature, science, history, farming, and the law.
 In 1820 John added to the front part of the house leaving the older core.

 John died in 1833 and Hartford Manor remained in the Marshall family and was occasionally rented out.
 In the 1840s it was the residence of Lady Amelia Kaye who was the widow of Sir John Lister Kaye.
 In about 1850 it was made available to Thomas Legard, the brother of Agnes Phoebe Marshall who had inherited the house within the Marshall family.
 Thomas Legard was Surveyor General for the Duchy of Lancaster.
 He and Agnes were the children of Digby Legard of Walton Abbey.